KathrynMorgan/mini-stack/5_MAAS-Rack_And_Region_Ctl-On-Open_vSwitch/README.md

  4. Click "maasctl.maas"
  5. services should all be 'green' excluding dhcp* & ntp*

-#### 04. Reboot and confirm MAAS WebUI & MAAS Region+Rack controller are all healthy
+#### 04. Reboot and confirm MAAS WebUI & MAAS Region+Rack controller services are all healthy again

 -------
 ## Next sections